Dashermankiller/Kod-v19_Example-addon/Readme.md

-# Simple example plugin for Kodi mediacenter
+# Simple example plugin for Kodi mediacenter (Kodi 19)

 This is a simple yet fully functional example of a video plugin for [Kodi](http://kodi.tv) mediacenter.
 Please read the comments in the plugin code for more details.